 - Stackable to degree: Yes

 Take the next step in your career as an educator with this 15-credit- hour certificate program in Early Childhood Education—Infant/Toddler.
 This certificate provides you with basic knowledge in infant/toddler care and education, preparing you for employment as an assistant teacher in a licensed child care facility.

 You’ll take courses focused on areas such as child development; infant/toddler programs; principles of early childhood curriculum; and health, nutrition and safety.
-Additionally, you’ll get hands-on experience working with children at the Harper College Child Learning Center, an on-site preschool, where you’ll train under the guidance of certified education professionals.
+Additionally, you’ll get hands-on experience working with children at the Harper College Early Childhood Laboratory School, an on-site preschool, where you’ll train under the guidance of certified education professionals.

 Certificate program requirements

 This 15 credit-hour certificate program will qualify students for the Illinois Infant Toddler Credential - Level 2.
 Students will need to complete an IL Gateways application.
 This certificate will provide an assistant teacher in a licensed child care facility with basic knowledge in infant/toddler care and education.

 Description: Provides an overview of early childhood care and education, including the basic values, structure, organization and programming.
 Examination of the student’s personal qualities in relationship to expectations of the field.
 Directed observation in a variety of programs and settings.
 Fifteen (15) hours of observation required.
 (NOTE: The program’s health requirements must be completed prior to observation.)